lauracondon/pands-project2021/README.md

 all_species_mean = iris.groupby(["species"])[["sepal length","sepal width","petal length", "petal width"]].mean()
 print(all_species_mean)
 ```
-By using *iris.groupby* calculations can be divided according to iris species **[11]**.
+By using '*iris.groupby*' calculations can be divided according to iris species **[11]**.
 The above code returns the mean value of each attribute for each species.
-This is a good way to get a sense of what the key differences between them are.
+This is a good way to get a sense of what the key differences between them are:

 <p align="center">
   <img src="/README-images/mean.PNG" alt="output of groupby mean">
 </p>

-There are a wide range of common calculations used in data analysis **[12]** that can be easily perfomed using this method as demonstrated in analysis.py **[13]**.
+There is a wide range of common calculations used in data analysis **[12]** that can be easily perfomed using this method as demonstrated in analysis.py **[13]**.

 ```
 tfile = open('summary.txt', 'w')